hftbattle/documentation/en/interface/modes.md

 While in the testing mode you are provided with comprehensive data on how your strategy performs during trading.
 To learn more on how to analyze your strategy visit the [Result Analysis](analysis/README.md) section.
-The mode allows you to optimize your strategy by tuning your initial parameters set.
+The mode allows you to optimize your strategy by tuning your initial parameter set.
 More on that in [Parameters tuning](params.md) section.
 It also allows you to choose days for your strategy to run on.
 For example, the best way to improve the results on a specific day is to run your strategy only on this day - this way you'll obtain the results as soon as possible.
 Other participants will not be able to see your submissions in the training mode.